pint-sized/taskbridge/README.md

 [![Documentation Status](https://readthedocs.org/projects/taskbridge/badge/?version=latest)](https://taskbridge.readthedocs.io/en/latest/?badge=latest)

 Apple Notes & Reminders are great apps... as long as you're using them in the Apple ecosystem.
-If you need access to these apps from Windows, Linux or an Android device, you're stuck using web apps.
-TaskBridge is a small attempt at solving this problem, by allowing notes and reminders to be synchronised to other cloud services which can more easily be accessed on multiple devices.
+If you need access to your data from Windows, Linux or an Android device, you're stuck using web apps.
+TaskBridge is an attempt at solving this problem, by allowing notes and reminders to be synchronised to other cloud services which can more easily be accessed on multiple devices.

+> TaskBridge is in no way affiliated-with or endorsed by Apple, Inc.

 ![screenflow_sync.gif](docs/screenflow_sync.gif)  ![screenflow_notes.gif](docs/screenflow_notes.gif)  ![screenflow_reminders.gif](docs/screenflow_reminders.gif)

 ## Current Sync Support

 - Apple Notes can be synchronised with NextCloud Notes, or any other Markdown folder.